EB-5 Visa Lawyer in Surat

 Surat has produced some of Gujarat's most successful business families.
 The city's diamond and textile industries have created significant wealth, and many of these families now have business interests, relatives, or investment goals in the United States.
 For those seeking permanent U.S. residency, the EB-5 investor visa offers a direct path, but only if the case is built correctly from the start.

-The EB-5 program requires a minimum investment of $800,000 in a Targeted Employment Area (TEA) or $1,050,000 in a non-TEA project, along with the creation of at least 10 full-time jobs for U.S. workers.
+The EB-5 program requires a minimum investment of $800,000 in a Targeted Employment Area (TEA) or $1,050,000 in a non-TEA project, along with the creation of at least 10 full-time jobs for U.S. workers (see our breakdown of EB-5 costs and fees).
 For Surat applicants, the legal challenge is not the investment amount itself.
 It is proving the lawful source of those funds to the satisfaction of USCIS adjudicators, particularly when the wealth originates from industries like diamond trading and textile manufacturing where financial structures can be complex.

 Why Surat Investors Consider EB-5

 The motivations for Surat-based investors to pursue U.S. permanent residency are varied, but several themes recur.
 Children's education is often a primary driver.
-Many Surat families want their children to attend U.S. universities and have the option to remain in the country afterward without depending on the H-1B lottery.
-Green card status removes that uncertainty entirely.
+Many Surat families want their children to attend U.S. universities and have the option to remain in the country afterward.
+Permanent residence avoids dependence on future H-1B lottery selection, although the green card process itself has its own timing and eligibility considerations.

 Business expansion is another common reason.
 Surat's diamond traders and textile exporters frequently do business with U.S. buyers, and having a permanent U.S. presence simplifies everything from banking relationships to lease negotiations.
 Some investors have already operated in the U.S. on L-1 or B-1/B-2 visas and want to formalize their status.